Every Child’s Story Deserves an Open Ear: Government Reforms Announced for Child and Adolescent Mental Health.

 As with all aspects of health and wellbeing, prevention and early intervention are better than cure.
 Each of us has an important part to play in the unfolding of these changes related to child and adolescent mental health; there would appear to be an invitation to each and every one of us to demonstrate a willingness to listen to, and truly hear, the voices of our young people.
 As Yogi Bhajan implored us in one of his sutras for the Aquarian Age, we must understand with compassion or we will misunderstand the times.
 Now more than ever, our young people need our compassion, our openness, our willingness to engage with their experience, however painful, and our readiness to support them and to be truly with them in their suffering without judgement, without fear.

-Here at the Special Yoga Foundation we are very passionate about child and adolescent mental health.
+Here at Special Yoga we are very passionate about child and adolescent mental health.
 To come along to one of our specialist trainings, please click here.
 Namaste.